gnieark/tplBlock/README.md

 If a block ( <--BEGIN .... )is in the template, but is not called, it will be deleted.

 For now, class is permissive.
 I'll improve it to manage templating errors.

+# Install

+Use composer etc... or simply put the file TplBlock.php on your project https://raw.githubusercontent.com/gnieark/tplBlock/master/TplBlock.php

+# Documentation

+See the comments on the TplBlock.php file.